bryanaka/hogwarts/code_review.md

 ### Routes

-Line 2: Inccorrect syntax.
+Line 2: Incorrect syntax.
 This should be `root to: 'welcome/index'` Line 4: List is not the correct action. by convention, this should be #index Line 6: Should be POST HTTP verb, not GET
 Line 6: create action is misspelled